Cergy

-Cergy ([sɛʁʒi]) is a commune in the French department of Val-d'Oise, in northwestern suburbs of Paris.
+Cergy ([sɛʁʒi]) is a commune in the French department of Val-d'Oise, to the northwest of Paris.
 It is located 27.8 km from the centre of Paris, in the "new town" of Cergy-Pontoise, created in the 1960s, of which it is the central and most populated commune.

-Although neighbouring Pontoise is the official préfecture (capital) of the Val-d'Oise département, the préfecture building and administration, as well as the department council (conseil général), are located inside the commune of Cergy, which is regarded as the de facto capital of Val-d'Oise.
+Although neighbouring Pontoise is the official préfecture (capital) of the Val-d'Oise département, the préfecture building and administration, as well as the department council (conseil général), are located inside the commune of Cergy.
 The sous-préfecture building and administration, on the other hand, are located inside the commune of Pontoise.

 Name

 The name Cergy comes from Medieval Latin Sergiacum, meaning "estate of Sergius", a Gallo-Roman landowner.

 Administration

 Cergy is the chief town of two cantons: Cergy-1 and Cergy-2.